 On September 15, 2021, we entered into an Asset Purchase Option Agreement (the "Asset Purchase Option Agreement") with a third party (the "Purchaser"), pursuant to which the Purchaser agreed to obtain an exclusive option (the "Option"), to purchase one of our preclinical programs with a consideration of \$0.5 million.
 Under the terms of the Asset Purchase Option Agreement, the Purchaser paid to us the Option fee of \$0.1 million.
-The Purchaser may exercise the Option within 24 months from September 15, 2021 and the paid Option fee will be credited against the total purchase price.
-We recognized a gain of \$0.1 million related to the Option fee payment for the three and nine months ended September 30, 2021.
+The Purchaser had the right to exercise the Option within 24 months from September 15, 2021.
+We recognized a gain of \$0.1 million related to the Option fee payment for the year ended December 31, 2021.
+On January 18, 2022, the Purchaser provided written notice to us of its intent to exercise such Option.
+On March 1, 2022, we entered the Asset Purchase Agreement with the Purchaser.
+The consideration of \$0.5 million was paid to us and a gain of \$0.5 million was recognized in March 2022.